The Signs of Israel's Rebirth

 Mark 11:11-21

 Why did Jesus curse the fig tree—a mere tree whose only fault was that it had not yet borne fruit?
 The incident is obviously symbolic.
-The day before the cursing of the tree was Palm Sunday, the day of Jesus' Triumphal Entry into Jerusalem, when He presented Himself to the people and their leaders as the Messiah, in fulfillment of Zechariah 9:9.
+The day before the cursing of the tree was Palm Sunday, the day of Jesus' Triumphal Entry into Jerusalem, when, in fulfillment of Zechariah 9:9, He presented Himself to the people and their leaders as the Messiah.
 The response of the nation was divided.
 Although some individuals accepted Him, the nation as a whole rejected Him.
-In particular, the elders of the people rejected and severely opposed Him (Matt.
+In particular, the elders of the people rejected Him, even to the extent of hateful opposition (Matt.
 21:15).
 Therefore, in His justice and holiness, God rejected the Jewish nation.
 Subsequently, less than forty years later, in A.D.
 70, God judged the Jews by destroying their city and scattering them throughout the civilized world.

 Now it should be perfectly clear why Jesus cursed the fig tree on the morning after His triumphal entry.
 The two incidents are linked together.
 The cursing of the tree was a picture of the judgment that would soon fall on Israel because Israel had rejected their Messiah.

 Now it should also be perfectly clear what the parable of the fig tree in the Olivet Discourse means.
-As the disciples were walking into the city on Tuesday morning after Palm Sunday, they noticed that the tree which Jesus had cursed the day before had withered and dried up.
+As the disciples were walking into the city on Tuesday morning after Palm Sunday, they noticed that the fig tree brought under a curse on the previous day had withered and dried up.
 Later, on Tuesday evening, when the memory of the withered fig tree was still fresh in their minds, Jesus spoke the parable in question.
 He said that when the church sees the fig tree leafing out again, it will know that "it is . . . at the doors."
 The Greek for "it is" can also be translated "he is."
 In prophecy, "door" is often a symbol for the passageway between heaven and earth (Rev. 4:1).
-What the parable means, therefore, is that when the nation of Israel revives after its coming disintegration and death in A.D.
-70, the return of Christ will be imminent.
+What the parable means, therefore, is that when the nation of Israel revives and issues new buds after its coming disintegration and death in A.D.
+70, the return of Christ to establish His kingdom will be imminent.